Ladder99/ladder99/docs/page/running-ladder99.md

 relay      Up 16 hours
 ```

-The url and port listed on the left is what you would enter in the browser to access that service - e.g. for Dozzle, which provides logs for each service, is at http://localhost:8080.
+The url and port listed on the left is what you would enter in the browser to access that service - e.g. for Dozzle it's http://localhost:8080.

 ## Stop Pipeline